nori-dot-eco/contracts/contracts/README.md

 Lifecycle of a Removal:

 1. Minted to a supplier's address
-2. Ownership transfered to the _Market_ contract to be listed for sale.
+2. Ownership transferred to the _Market_ contract to be listed for sale.
 3. Sold by the _Market_ and ownership transferred to one or more _Certificate_
 4. Possibly burned or partially burned if the supplier fails to uphold their contractual obligation to keep the underlying carbon sequestered for the duration of their contract.